 “I enjoy working with the residents in our Reminiscence Neighborhood because each day is different.
 I also enjoy the special moments that stick out during the day working and helping residents with Alzheimer’s and dementia.
 Sunrise is a good place, especially in Reminiscence where we provide our residents with a warm, comfortable environment that sets us apart from everyone else.”

 “It is an honor to work at Sunrise and to have the current role that I am in.
+I have worked at Sunrise for over 17 years.
 My parents passed away when I was at a very young age and I did not have the ability to care for them when they aged as I had intended to do.
 Coming to Sunrise has helped me fill that void by building long term relationships with residents and providing the proper care that they need.
 I am a proud leader at Sunrise and hope to continue providing the same great service our families have grown accustomed to.”

 “I have been working with seniors for more than 12 years.
 It is so rewarding to know that I can help the residents by making food that they enjoy.
 I love the family brunches we host, as they allow me to interact with our residents’ families and see the joy on their faces as they share a home-cooked meal with loved ones.”